1. What is Monetary Policy?

 2.2 The inflation target

-These objectives are made more explicit with the adoption of the Bank’s inflation target.1 To quote from the latest Statement on the Conduct of Monetary Policy issued in September 2010:
+These objectives are made more explicit with the adoption of the Bank's inflation target.
+To quote from the latest Statement on the Conduct of Monetary Policy issued in September 2016:

-In pursuing the goal of medium-term price stability, both the Reserve Bank and the Government agree on the objective of keeping consumer price inflation between 2 and 3 per cent, on average, over the cycle.
-This formulation allows for the natural short-run variation in inflation over the cycle while preserving a clearly identifiable performance benchmark over time.
+Both the Reserve Bank and the Government agree that a flexible medium-term inflation target is the appropriate framework for achieving medium-term price stability.
+They agree that an appropriate goal is to keep consumer price inflation between 2 and 3 per cent, on average, over time.
+This formulation allows for the natural short-run variation in inflation over the economic cycle and the medium-term focus provides the flexibility for the Reserve Bank to set its policy so as best to achieve its broad objectives, including financial stability.
+The 2–3 per cent medium-term goal provides a clearly identifiable performance benchmark over time.

 How does the RBA use this inflation target to guide monetary policy?